Oliva Sabuco

 Oliva Sabuco de Nantes Barrera (2 December 1562 in Alcaraz – c.
 1646) was a Spanish writer in holistic medical philosophy in the late 16th – early 17th century.
-She was interested in the interaction between the physical and psychological phenomena; therefore she wrote a collection of medical and psychological treatises that target human nature and explain the effects of emotions on the body and soul.
+She was interested in the interaction between the physical and psychological phenomena; therefore, she wrote a collection of medical and psychological treatises that target human nature and explain the effects of emotions on the body and soul.
 She analyzed theoretical claims of ancient philosophers and wrote an early theory of what is now considered applied psychology.

 Early life

-Luisa Oliva Sabuco de Nantes Barrera was born in Alcaraz, Spain in 1562 and was baptized in the Holy Trinity church on December 2 of that same year.
+Luisa Oliva Sabuco de Nantes Barrera was born in Alcaraz, Spain, in 1562 and was baptised in the Holy Trinity church on 2 December of that same year.
 Her mother was Francisca de Cozar and her father was Don Miguel Sabuco y Alvarez.
-Although not much is known about her formal education it is evident that Oliva Sabuco was taught medicine by her father.
+Although not much is known about her formal education, it is evident that Oliva Sabuco was taught medicine by her father.
 She was well acquainted with classical and contemporary philosophy and was knowledgeable about medical theory.
 By 26 December 1585, at the age of 23, she married Don Acacio de Buedo.
-By age 25 she already published a novel far ahead of her time.
+By age 25, she had already published a novel far ahead of her time.

 Theories

 Mind–body coexistence

 Sabuco combined ancient Greek and Christian philosophies, along with Aristotelian views in order to explain how the mind and body interact in a holistic manner.
 She believed human nature to be a single concept, where the rational soul and spiritual soul must co-occur for a human being to exist.
 A human being would be considered a corpse with no potential for living when it lacked either of the two souls.
 Sabuco agreed with Aristotle's vision of form and matter in relation to the body: they both believed the interaction between the mind and body was the formal organization of a whole living human being.
 Her theory differed in the sense that the human being could not exist until the divine soul/mind coexisted with the body/matter.

 Her approach to the mind–body interaction mirrored that of Plato's.
-The mind was in charge of moral judgments and reasons which caused the body to react in certain ways.
+The mind was in charge of moral judgments and reasons, which caused the body to react in certain ways.
 Therefore, the body carried out the moral judgments that were processed.
 Sabuco placed emphasis on self-knowledge and the capacity of the mind to exercise free will.
-Self-knowledge and ethical decisions allowed hope, health, strength and a natural life span to be placed on the human body while free will directed the passions and emotions.
+Self-knowledge and ethical decisions allowed hope, health, strength, and a natural lifespan to be placed on the human body while free will directed the passions and emotions.